 An example of Inbetweening.
 The 3 key frames are created by the animator (shown with an outline) and the inbetween frames are created automatically by the computer when playing the animation.
 The final animated sequence is shown on the right.

 In Pivot Animator you can create key frames in the timeline and then select how many inbetween frames to create between each pair of frames.
 This means less time to create your animation and results in smoother movement.
 Everything about a frame will be inbetweened where possible, from the pose and colour of each figure to the position of the virtual camera.
 It also enables the smooth fading transition of backgrounds.
-See the Wikipedia page on Inbetweening Made with Dr.Explain TRIAL Made with Dr.Explain TRIAL Made with Dr Explain TRIAL Preview is Made with Dr.Explain TRIAL IDIE Mac Dr.E Ti II• Made with Made with 24 The process of Inbetweening in the 1930s 2.5.1.
+See the Wikipedia page on Inbetweening

+The process of Inbetweening in the 1930s Created with Dr.Explain 2.6.1.
 Creating a Basic Inbetweening Sequence In order to create a sequence with automatically generated inbetween frames, begin by creating at least 2 key frames in the normal way by positioning and colouring the figures, setting the background and clicking the Add Frame button to add them to the timeline.
 Then simply set the Inbetweens value for each frame.
 The inbetweens value is shown to the left of the timeline in the animation frame controls.
 The value entered in the Inbetweens edit box determines how many frames should be automatically created between the selected key frame and the following key frame when the animation is played or exported.
 Any differences between the selected frame and the next will vary smoothly while playing, including figure poses, colours, virtual camera position and the background.
 The inbetweens value for a key frames is also represented as a green bar between that key frame and the next in the timeline, which can also be dragged as a slider to change the value.
 The green bar ranges from 0 to 80, but larger values can be entered in the inbetweens edit box if needed.